 Technique and use of watercolor with special attention to its characteristics as a painting medium.
 Recommended basic transfer course for landscape architecture and, in most cases provides transfer credit toward studio art elective requirements.
+FALL characteristics as a painting medium.
+Recommended basic transfer course for landscape architecture and, in most cases provides transfer credit toward studio art elective requirements.
 WINTER